Thios1820/final_project/README.md

 When observing the graph of the male, we can tell that the graph reflects a steady evolution.
 We noted that the number of serums slightly increase overtime without an important variation being drawn between them.

+#### Female

+The female graph displays a similar steadiness between the serums.
+However, the range between each serum is greater than of the male graph.
+'Graph'
+The above graph depicts the observations we just noted.